deepin-community/libplacebo/README.md

   scaling.
 - **Color management** and format conversions for a wide variety of HDR or wide gamut color spaces.
-This includes support for ICC profiles, ITU-R BT.1886 emulation, colorimetrically accurate clipping, scene-referred OOTFs (such as HLG), constant luminance formats including ICtCp and a variety of film industry formats ranging from XYZ to Sony's S-Log or Panasonic's V-Gamut.
+This includes support for ICC profiles, ITU-R BT.1886 emulation, colorimetrically accurate clipping, custom 1D/3D LUTs, scene-referred OOTFs (such as HLG), constant luminance formats including ICtCp and a variety of film industry formats ranging from XYZ to Sony's S-Log or Panasonic's V-Gamut.
 - Tunable **debanding** shader.
 This is based on flash3kyuu, expanded to provide high quality by combining multiple debanding passes.
 - Dynamic **HDR tone mapping**, including shaders for real-time peak and scene-change detection, chroma-preserving (luma-only) tone mapping, highlight desaturation, dynamic exposure control and a variety of industry-standard EETFs including BT.2390.
-- High performance AV1 **film grain synthesis**, allowing media players to offload this part of AV1 decoding from the CPU to the GPU.
+- High performance **film grain synthesis** for AV1 and H.274, allowing media players to offload this part of decoding from the CPU to the GPU.
 - A **pluggable, extensible custom shader syntax**, equivalent to an improved version of [mpv's `.hook` syntax](https://mpv.io/manual/master/#options-glsl-shaders).
 This can be